DaPraxis/DaPraxis.github.io/_posts/2020-10-12-Pytorch-Study-Note(1).md

 ```
 The variable `data` here can be any common python data types: list or numpy. `dtype` is the data type same to `data` by default.
 The `pin_memory` when set to True, it loads your samples in the Dataset on CPU and pushes it to the GPU to speed up the host with page-lock memory allocation.
 For now, we leave it as False as default.

-> **NOTE**: when you create tensor from numpy array, the two data structure will alias in memory, i.e. change of content in numpy array will result changes in tensor and wise-versa
+when you create tensor from numpy array, the two data structure will **alias** in memory, i.e. change of content in numpy array will result changes in tensor and wise-versa
+{: .notice--warning}

 ### 3.b.
 Create with filled numbers
 + We can create a tensor of only 0s inside